-Owen is a member at McDonald Hopkins and co-chair of the firm’s Construction Law and Real Estate Litigation Practice Group.
-He focuses his practice on comprehensive commercial litigation matters, employment discrimination claims and workers compensation disputes, product liability and construction litigation.
+Owen is a member at McDonald Hopkins and co-chair of the firm’s Construction Practice Group.
+He focuses his practice on construction litigation, real estate litigation, comprehensive commercial litigation matters, employment discrimination claims and workers compensation disputes, and product liability.
 He has counseled clients in matters involving contract disputes, fraud, civil conspiracy, restrictive covenants, improper solicitation, misappropriation of trade secrets, product and premises liability, and employment discrimination claims.
 His construction litigation experience includes representing general contractors, subcontractors and suppliers in litigation matters involving defective and incomplete work, construction delays, payment disputes, mechanic liens, and construction negligence claims.
 Owen has represented mortgage and note purchasers in foreclosure actions involving both commercial and large multi-unit residential properties.
 He has also defended numerous clients in product liability cases, including alleged asbestos exposure.
 In the area of estate and trust litigation, Owen has represented decedents and individual estates in matters related to will contests, heirship determination and guardian appointments.

 Owen is committed to finding the best and most practical solutions for his clients and, as his clientele has grown, Owen has drawn from the talent and experience of other attorneys at McDonald Hopkins to give his clients the answers that make sense legally and practically.

 Owen earned his J.D. from the University of Illinois College of Law in 2001.
 He received a B.A. from the University of Illinois--Champaign-Urbana in 1998.

 - Obtained a $517,500 judgment on behalf of a material hauler against a municipality for failure to obtain the required bond for public improvement.